jamieshorten/CV/CV.md

 | WPF         | Mac                    ||
 |             | Linux                  ||

+## Introduction

+I am a Dublin based Software Engineer and Scrum Master with experience building systems that operate a very large scale while providing fine grained information to users.
+Additionally, I have experience driving Agile processes in a team and together with other teams in the wider organisation.

+I am passionate about building strong teams and building great software together.

 ## Career

 ### *January 2017 to Present* - **Veritas Technologies LLC Dublin, Ireland** - Software Engineer: EV.Cloud